livereload/livereload-js/README.md

 Issues & Limitations
 --------------------

-**Serving livereload.js outside of the domain root.** Livereload.js expects to be served from the domain root (i.e. `http://myawesomeblog.com/livereload.js`).
-Serving from outside the domain root is possible, just add the `host` parameter to the `script` tag (see parameters documentation above).

 **Live reloading of imported stylesheets has a 200ms lag.** Modifying a CSS `@import` rule to reference a not-yet-cached file causes WebKit to lose all document styles, so we have to apply a workaround that causes a lag.

 Our workaround is to add a temporary `<link />` element for the imported stylesheet we're trying to reload, wait 200ms to make sure WebKit loads the new file, then remove `<link />` and recreate the `@import` rule.
 This prevents a flash of unstyled content.
 (We also wait 200 more milliseconds and recreate the `@import` rule again, in case those initial 200ms were not enough.)